10xJSChad/ImmersiveWiz/README.md

 # ImmersiveWiz
-A simple program to sync your Wiz lights to the average color on your screen
+A simple program to sync your Wiz lightbulbs to the average color on your screen

 ## Using ImmersiveWiz (Windows)